Mastering the Rockefeller Habits to Scale Up your business

 Alive is the key word here.
 I’ve written about the importance of Values and Purpose before.
-Many organisations spend time coming up with them and then put them on some literature and forget about them.
+Many organisations spend time coming up with core values and then put them on some literature or on the wall and forget about them.
 Very few will actually ‘live’ them.

 8. Employees can articulate the key components of the company’s strategy accurately.